balkrishnarawool/StructuredConcurrency/README.md

 # CompletableFuture vs. Structured Concurrency API

 ``CompletableFuture`` provides API for asynchronous processing.
-It is a powerful API with which you can chain multiple stages to create a pipeline.
-It relies on callbacks, as the stages are implemented with callbacks.
+It is qiite a powerful API and using it, you can chain multiple "stages" to create a pipeline.
+It relies heavily on callbacks, as the stages are executed asynchronously.

 Structured Concurrency, on the other hand, provides an API that makes code imperative.